hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQDuplicateDetectorTests.class/README.md

-LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.
+LQDuplicateDetectorTests is a class containing the tests for the class LQDuplicateDetector in Liquid-Core.

 It has no inctance variables.